nchecherina/Natalie_Data_Portfolio/README.md

-## project 2: star type impact on how many super-earth exoplanets are orbiting it
+## graph 2: star type impact on how many super-earth exoplanets are orbiting it

-## project 3: number of jovian planets vs total exoplanets in extrasolar star systems
+## graph 3: number of jovian planets vs total exoplanets in extrasolar star systems